 What Your Career Pathways Placement Means

-In a nutshell, your Career Pathways category identifies the preparation you currently have and the early care and education career positions for which you are qualified.
+Your Career Pathways category identifies the preparation you currently have for early care and education.
 Your placement also helps you see how you can continue to grow in the profession and identifies your next steps for training and education.
-Career Pathways Category A is achieved by completing the 15-hour licensing required training and maintained by ongoing completion of Level 1 training.
-To advance to Categories B-D placement, you must complete Level 2 or Level 3 training with at least ten clock hours in specific ND Core Competency Areas (PDF).
+To be placed in Career Pathways Category A, you must complete the 15-hours of basic childcare training, be at least 18-years of age, and have completed a high school diploma or GED.
+The requirements for Category A placement must be met before an individual can advance to placement in Categories B – F. To advance to Categories B-D placement, you must complete training with at least ten clock hours in specific ND Core Competency Areas (PDF).
 Categories E-F are achieved by completing a professional credential, such as the CDA or Aim4Excellence Center Director Credential.
 Categories G-J designate those who have completed a degree in Early Childhood or a related field with a defined number of Early Childhood semester credits.
 NOTE: Categories A-D are cumulative – you cannot advance to a higher category until you have completed the requirements for the previous category.
 You must also meet the Category A requirements for placement in Categories E-F.

 Some Growing Futures members receive a Career Pathways placement of “Not Placed.”
 This means that they have either not yet completed the required licensing training, are not yet 18-years of age, or have not graduated high school.
 It could also mean that they are not employed in direct care and so are not required to meet the licensing requirements or complete preparation specific to the field of Early Childhood.